 1️⃣ Numeric Rating Scale (NRS)

-Who it’s for: Most adults and older kids who can communicate clearly.
+Who it’s for: Most adults and older children capable of clear communication.

 ✅ Ask:

-“On a scale of 0 to 10, where 0 means no pain and 10 means the worst pain you can imagine, what number is your pain right now?”
+“On a scale of 0 to 10, where 0 means no pain and 10 represents the worst pain imaginable, what number best describes your pain right now?”

 ✅ Document: